poult-lab/daily-word/english_words_ learning.md

 "to put petrol/gas into a vehicle"

 [v] Creatine is not cheap.
-If you're on a budget, quitting creatine can free up some extra cash that you can put towards other things, like new workout clothes or healthy snacks to fuel your workouts.
+If you're on a budget, quitting creatine can free up some extra cash that you can put towards other things, like new workout clothes or healthy snacks to fuel your workouts./

+KFC, with 29,000 stores and 800,000 employees globally, is one of the world’s most extensive fast-food chains, opening a new location every three and a half hours.
+While it originated in Salt Lake City in 1952, its rapid expansion is now significantly fueled by **its presence in China**, opening its 10,000th store in comparison to its over 4,300 locations in the United States.

-"to increase sth; to make sth stronger"
+"to increase sth; to make sth stronger" -stoke-